JOINT PAIN

 What is Joint Pain?

-First, let’s talk about what a joint it and how they work.
+First, let’s talk about what a joint is and how joints work.
 Joints connect between your bones.
 So, they provide support and help you move seamlessly.
 However, if there is any damage to these joints, typically from disease or injury, this can interfere with joint movement, therefore, causing pain.

 Causes of Joint Pain